Yommievata/pam-asset-type-service/README.md

 The configuration file for swagger is in **apiconfiguration/OpenapiConfiguration.java**

 Note: All environments except local are protected using client ID.
-To get access to the environments, fetch client ID from Azure Key Vault [https://portal.azure.com/#@OneIIG.onmicrosoft.com/resource/subscriptions/73352462-5185-4eab-afca-eed6b857bbe0/resourceGroups/BackendRewrite/providers/Microsoft.Web/sites/app-pam-asset-type-service-dev/configuration].
+To get access to the environments, fetch client ID from Azure Key Vault [https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.Web%2Fsites].
+Find the project environment and go to the configuration tab.
+The client ID is under the section "App settings".

 ## Client URL for Environment